Murder of Ann Ogilby

 The murder of Ann Ogilby, also known as the "Romper Room murder", took place in Sandy Row, south Belfast, Northern Ireland on 24 July 1974.
 It was a punishment killing, carried out by members of the Sandy Row women's Ulster Defence Association (UDA) unit.
 At the time the UDA was a legal Ulster loyalist paramilitary organisation.
 The victim, Ann Ogilby, a Protestant single mother of four, was beaten to death by two teenaged girls after being sentenced to a "rompering" (UDA slang term for a torture session followed by a fatal beating) at a kangaroo court.
-Ogilby had been having an affair with a married UDA commander, William Young, who prior to his internment, had made her pregnant.
+Ogilby had been having an affair with a married UDA commander, William Young, who prior to his internment had made her pregnant.
 His wife, Elizabeth Young, was a member of the Sandy Row women's UDA unit.
 Ogilby had made defamatory remarks against Elizabeth Young in public regarding food parcels.
-Eight weeks after Ogilby had given birth to Young's son, the women's unit decided that Ogilby would pay for both the affair and remarks with her life.
+Eight weeks after Ogilby had given birth to their son, the women's unit decided that Ogilby would pay for both the affair and remarks with her life.
 The day following the kangaroo court "trial", they arranged for the kidnapping of Ogilby and her six-year-old daughter, Sharlene, outside a Social Services office by UDA man Albert "Bumper" Graham.

 A group of UDA women then followed the minibus which took Ogilby and Sharlene to a disused bakery in Hunter Street, Sandy Row; this empty building had been converted into a UDA club and "romper room".
 After Sharlene was sent by Graham to a shop to buy sweets, Ogilby was made to sit on a bench and a hood placed over her head.
 Two teenagers, Henrietta Cowan and Christine Smith, acting on the orders previously given them by the unit's leader, Elizabeth "Lily" Douglas, proceeded to savagely beat Ogilby to death with bricks and sticks.
 As Ogilby screamed and pleaded for her life, Sharlene, who had already returned from the shop, overheard her mother being beaten and killed.
 A later autopsy report revealed that Ogilby had sustained 24 blows to the head and body, 14 of which caused a "severe fracture to the bulk of the skull".

 Within weeks of the killing, ten women and one man were arrested in connection with the murder.
 They were convicted in February 1975.
 All but one, a minor whose sentence was suspended, went to prison.
 The murder caused widespread revulsion, shock and horror throughout Northern Ireland and remained long in the public psyche even at a time when bombings and killings were daily occurrences.
 The Ann Ogilby murder was investigated by the Historical Enquiries Team (HET) which was established by the Police Service of Northern Ireland (PSNI) to investigate the most controversial killings carried out during the Troubles.